|

 - http://searchtool.com/keywords=searchterms

-exactly which search terms you used to discover his site.
+exactly what search terms you used to find his site.
 In fact,

 the URL of the search results page often contains all the additional parameters

 you used to construct your search query.
-A webmaster can view the
+The target webmaster

 Here are some example referral URL's taken from my own website statistics.